evansaraivanov/wzvbs-madgraph/README.md

 # WZ scattering with EWdim6 model

 The EWdim6 model will generate diagrams with dimension 6 operators, which allow for triple boson coupling, as well as dimension 4 operators.
 Generate the same process using this new model (no need to specify NP).
 There are 5 dim6 operators, check how each one effects the cross section.
-Compare the differential cross section w.r.t pt for each.
+If using root, compare the differential cross section w.r.t pt for each.
+For everyone, try plotting electron/positron pt and muon pt distributions.